 If there’s a project or something big to do over the weekend, then you work out with your child how to budget his time.
 He may have to put some time in on Saturday or Sunday during the day.
 But other than that, your child should have the weekend off too, just like adults do.

-If your child has overdue homework, their weekend shouldn’t start until those assignments are complete.
+If your child has overdue homework, their weekend shouldn’t begin until those assignments are done.
 In other words, Friday night is a homework night if their week’s work is not complete.

 Believe me, this is a highly effective consequence for kids because it creates a great incentive to get their work done.
 Indeed, each minute they’re doing homework is a minute they could be hanging out with friends or playing video games.

 If you can hold to this rule once and deal with the complaining then next week the homework will be done.

 By the way, if they say they can’t do their homework because they didn’t bring their school books home, they should be grounded for the weekend.
 You can say:

 “I don’t want to hear that you can’t do it because you don’t have your books.
 You’d better call around and find a friend who you can borrow them from.
 Otherwise, you’ll be staying in this weekend.”